 Say it with me: Thermoplastic polyolefin.
 Yes, TPO is much easier.
 According to Firestone Building Products’ white paper, TPO is technically a polypropylene based plastic combined with ethylene/propylene rubber.

-So plastic and rubber, mixed together basically.
-Much of the information online boasts how TPO is increasingly popular in commercial roofing.
-Thing is, we aren’t concerned with commercial buildings, and instead focus on the options available, along with the costs, for adding this material to a residential roof.
+Much of the information online boasts how TPO is increasingly popular in commercial flat roofing.
+The thing is, we aren’t concerned with commercial buildings, and instead focus on the membrane options available, along with the costs, for adding this material to a residential roof.

 Cost and Value

 The main thing with effectively estimating the price to install a TPO roof is finding a qualified professional who can do the job.
-Mechanically attaching the material, or even gluing (fully-adhering the membrane to deck), is something most roofers can probably do.
+Mechanically attaching the material, or even gluing (fully adhering the membrane to the roof deck), is something most roofers can probably do.

-In our research, RoofingCalc.com lists residential TPO roofing costs at $6.00 to $12.00 per sq. ft. for materials and professional installation, however some residential and commercial contractors will install it for as low as $5.00 to $7.00 per sq. ft., but only on either larger or fairly simple and residential projects that can be completed in a day or two.
+In our research, RoofingCalc.com lists residential TPO roofing costs at $6.50 to $12.50 per sq. ft. for materials and professional installation, however some residential and commercial contractors will install it for as low as $5.50 to $7.50 per sq. ft., but only on larger straightforward projects or very simple and easily accessible residential projects that can be completed in a day or two.